Kiwiana

-Kiwiana are certain items and icons from New Zealand's heritage, especially from around the middle of the 20th century, that are seen as representing iconic New Zealand elements.
+Kiwiana is an expression common among New Zealanders referring to certain items and icons from New Zealand's heritage, especially from around the middle of the 20th century, that are seen as representing iconic New Zealand elements.
 These "quirky things that contribute to a sense of nationhood" include both genuine cultural icons and kitsch.

 Origins and history

-The silver fern flag has become an iconic, yet unofficial symbol of New Zealand.
+The silver fern flag has become an iconic, yet unofficial, symbol of New Zealand.

+The term Kiwiana comes from a combination of Kiwi, a nickname for New Zealanders, and Americana, defined as items that showcase American culture.
 Items of Kiwiana are generally either unique or particularly common to New Zealand, particularly from the early and mid-twentieth century.
 Although the term is sometimes used to describe any and all New Zealand icons, it is more commonly used to describe pop culture items such as toys or branded foods.
-A few more serious national icons have become Kiwiana through heavy use in advertising and the souvenir industry.
-These include the kiwi and the hei-tiki.
+A few more serious national icons have become Kiwiana through heavy use in advertising and the souvenir industry, including the kiwi and the hei-tiki.
 Kiwiana is generally seen as a form of kitsch.

 A number of companies with products deemed to be 'Kiwiana' have enthusiastically cashed in on this.
 For example, an advertising campaign has claimed that "you'll never be a Kiwi 'til you love your Wattie's sauce", even though the company is now American-owned.
 In the 1990s, a Sanitarium campaign claimed that "Kiwi kids are Weet-Bix kids".
 The advertisement was a dubbed version of an Australian advertisement that claimed that 'Aussie kids are Weet-bix kids' and the landscape in the background of the advertisement is recognisably Australian.
 Other companies have attempted to create their own Kiwiana.
 For example, McDonald's New Zealand has an off and on 'Kiwiburger' sold within their stores, which was an attempt to duplicate the traditional New Zealand style of burger with a slice of beetroot and a fried egg, and its advertisement was essentially a sung list of Kiwiana items.
 A series of L&P commercials, featuring Jemaine Clement of Flight of the Conchords, are based around Kiwiana-themed items, and were very popular with New Zealanders.
 A number of products widely regarded as Kiwiana, such as Wattie's tomato sauce, Marmite, and L&P, are now made by non-New Zealand companies.
 In some cases, this is because the original New Zealand company has been purchased by an overseas corporation, in others the product has always been made by an international firm.

 In recent decades, Kiwiana has become a subject in itself, and several celebratory books have been published.
 A range of products using Kiwiana motifs has also been produced, including Christmas tree decorations, cards, T-shirts, garden ornaments and jewellery.
 There are Kiwiana sections in many New Zealand museums, and some are dedicated to showing Kiwiana only.
 In 1994, New Zealand Post released a set of stamps depicting kiwiana items including a pavlova, fish and chips, rugby boots and ball, and a black singlet and gumboots.